Key Documents You Need for Aadhaar Address Change When Renting

 • Certificate of Address issued by MP/MLA/Gazetted Officer/Tehsiladar: This is a less common but valid option where a recognised official certifies your address on a UIDAI prescribed format.

-• Landlord’s consent form: In some cases, a landlord can provide a Certificate of Address on a UIDAI standard format, along with their own identity proof.
+• Certificate of Address from Landlord: In some cases, a landlord can provide a Certificate of Address on a UIDAI standard format, along with their own identity proof.
 This is particularly useful if you don’t have other direct proofs in your name.

 • Landlord’s identity proof: If your landlord is certifying your address, they’ll also need to provide a copy of their own Aadhaar or other approved ID.
 This helps UIDAI verify the authenticity of the address certificate.